dbecvarik/openshiftlab/README.md

  $ git status
 ```

-6. Add config.ru content to the index, Commit the change in *git*, and push the change to your fork.
+6. Add index.html content to the index, Commit the change in *git*, and push the change to your fork.
 You will need to authenticate with your *github* credentials

 ```bash